Glaciers to the Max

 Glacial ice has a unique crystalline structure that absorbs and reflects light, giving the ice its blue appearance.
 The most intense blue occurs in crevasses and when ice breaks off, or calves, from a glacier's face.
 The blue color fades as the ice is exposed to air and the crystalline structure breaks down.
 In Alaska, glacier viewing is often best on overcast and rainy days.

 Commercial operators offer tours in the summer, including hiking, biking, rafting, canoe and kayak trips, and bus, van, taxi and shuttle tours.
 Thousands of visitors each year also take flightseeing tours by helicopter or fixed-wing planes.
-The U.S. Forest Service maintains several hiking trails near the Mendenhall Glacier Visitor Center, which provide a high-quality recreation experience emphasizing glacial phenomena, ecosystems, and protection of fish and wildlife.
+The U.S. Forest Service maintains several hiking trails near the Mendenhall Glacier Visitor Center, which provide a high-quality recreation experience emphasizing glacial phenomena, ecosystems, and the protection of fish and wildlife.
 The center is open 8 a.m. to 7:30 p.m. daily, May to September.
 Admission is $3 for adults and free for children under 16.
 Winter hours 10 a.m.-4 p.m.
 Thurs.-Sun.

 Tracy Arm: Dramatic glacial fjord in Juneau's backyard